wtraylor/modular_megafauna_model/CONTRIBUTING.md

 ### Doxygen Documentation

+The documentation is completely in English, preferably with American spelling.

 #### BibTeX Bibliography
 [BibTeX](www.bibtex.org) is used for bibliographic references: [docs/bibliography.bib](docs/bibliography.bib).
 The Doxygen command `\cite` is used for that.